your wireless health questions

 - 2net Mobile – A software module that enables mobile computing devices such as mobile phones and tablets to serve as gateways to the cloud-based 2net Platform.
 The solution enables a mobile phone or tablet to collect and visualize data from medical devices and biometric sensors and to securely transmit that data via the mobile phone or tablet’s wireless wide area network (WWAN) cellular connection or Wi-Fi to the 2net Platform’s data center.
 2net Mobile is a white label solution and the 2net Mobile Core is FDA listed as a Class I Medical Device Data System (MDDS).

 - Service platform integration – Whether a personal health record, electronic medical record, or application that received data through some mechanism other than our platform, including manual entry, we can integrate your data into the 2net Platform through backend service platform integration.

-Whether your device has cellular embedded or you connect through the 2net Hub, we provide a managed, end-to-end network service for customer devices that includes: device integration; Hub design and certification; cellular data costs; connectivity; secure encryption and integration to wireless carriers; proactive network monitoring; tier 2 and 3 live and around-the-clock customer support; data storage that’s designed to meet HIPAA security requirements; and integration to customer applications and services.
+Whether your device has cellular embedded or you connect through the 2net Hub or 2net Mobile, we provide a managed, end-to-end network service for customer devices that includes: device integration; Hub design and certification; cellular data costs where applicable; connectivity; secure encryption and integration to wireless carriers; proactive network monitoring; tier 2 and 3 live and around-the-clock customer support; data storage that’s designed to meet HIPAA security requirements; and integration to customer applications and services.

-Since medical device data is coming through our 2net Platform, we are also in a unique position to explore how to store data to facilitate new opportunities in healthcare analytics, informatics and services for our ecosystem customers and technology partners within the bounds of applicable device regulations and privacy laws.
+Since medical device data is coming through our 2net Platform, we are also in a unique position to explore how to store data to facilitate new opportunities in health care analytics, informatics and services for our ecosystem customers and technology partners intended to perform within the bounds of applicable device regulations and privacy laws.